sylk80/minesweep/notes.md

 :heavy_plus_sign: Markings should be shown :heavy_check_mark:

-:heavy_plus_sign: Marking should be noted in the status field x:
+:heavy_plus_sign: Marking should be noted in the status field :x: :heavy_check_mark:

+---

+### User Scenario 5

+:radio_button: As a game user(bot)

+:arrow_right: I want the to clear all fields with marking and clicks

+:arrow_left: So that I would win the game

+### User acceptance test 5

+:heavy_plus_sign: Given all the cleared fields

+:construction: When the user marks the bombs correctly and discovers the rest of fields

+:heavy_exclamation_mark: Then the game should be won by the user

+### Unit tests 5

+:heavy_plus_sign: When clicking a field next to marking it should reveal a single new number only

+:heavy_plus_sign: All number fields should be revealed beside the marking

+:heavy_plus_sign: After clearing the fields message should be shown x:

 ### Technical Debts